jaygould/command-scraper/README.md

 </pre>

+Then simply:

+`node scraper.js`

 ## To do

+* Allow process to be ran on remote system (such as Heroku)
 * Make image selectors more flexible (i.e. not have it limited to parent/child searches)
 * Enable selecting and parsing of more than only images
 * Update so scraper can be ran from the CLI rather than just embeded in a function